GlobalClimateForum/DIVACoastDocs/README.md

 git submodule update --remote --merge
 ```
 The changes will appear after some time.
 Sometimes you need to `hard refresh` the page in you browser to see the changes!

+### Changes in documentation wrapper
+If you want to make changes in the documentation wrapper (everything around the documentation html) you can use a local development server by running the
+`devServer.py` Python file and opening `localhost:8000` in your browser.